-The G1 interface is the default interface for management access over a network.
-However, it can be used for other purposes.

-- An RS-232 RJ45 port for console connection marked with the letter C. This port is used for direct access to the cOS Core Boot Menu and the cOS Core Command Line Interface (CLI).
-Connection to this port is discussed in Section 3.5, "Local Console Port Connection".

-- A single PCIe Ethernet interface expansion slot on the far right of the front panel.
-In a new unit, this slot is covered with a removable grill as shown in the image above.
-An expansion module can be ordered separately for this slot and the following module options are available:

-- i.
-8 x RJ45 Gigabit Ethernet interfaces.
+- One RJ45 Gigabit Ethernet interface called M1.
+This is the default interface for management access over a network.
+However, it can be used for other purposes. - An RS-232 RJ45 port for console connection marked with the letter C. This port is used for direct access to the cOS Core Boot Menu and the cOS Core Command Line Interface (CLI).
+Connection to this port is discussed in Section 3.5, "Local Console Port Connection". - 8 x RJ45 Gigabit Ethernet interfaces with the names G1 to G8. - 3 x PCle Ethernet interface expansion slots on the right of the front panel.
+In a new unit, these slots are covered with a removable panel.
+Expansion modules can be ordered separately for these slots and the following module options are available: - i.
+8 x RJ45 Gigabit Ethernet interfaces. - ii.

-- ii.
 8 x SFP Gigabit interfaces.

-- iii.
+Note that this module cannot be used in the first slot E1 which is nearest the fixed interfaces. - iii.
 2 x SFP+ 10 Gigabit interfaces.

-Module installation is discussed in Chapter 5, Interface Expansion Modules.
+Module installation is discussed in Chapter 6, Interface Expansion Modules as well as details about logical name assignment in cOS Core.